Supreme Court critics mocked in 'running of the trolls'

 "What in the hell is wrong with you?" a Twitter user tweeted at SCOTUSblog after the Supreme Court in a 5-4 vote, with Chief Justice John Roberts writing for the majority, blocked the Trump administration's plan to include a census question that asks about citizenship status.
 The answer: "How much time do you have?"

 Another citizen outraged by the decision tweeted that he "WILL NOT FILL OUT THE 2020 CENSUS."
 Replied the SCOTUSblog: "Even if we let you do it in crayon?
-Asking for 9 friends."
+Asking for nine friends."

+The US Supreme Court doesn't have an official Twitter presence, and Twitter users eager to engage with the nine justices appear to ignore SCOTUSblog's Twitter bio stating in all caps that it's NOT THE JUSTICES OR THE COURT.

 Goldstein, who has argued cases before the most powerful court in the land, calls this annual tweeting ritual the "running of the trolls."
 It sees citizens from both the left and right attempting to let the justices know just how upset they are about court decisions.
 "We do our best to oblige in equally thoughtful terms."